Henrietta Phelps Jeffries: Trial

 Henrietta was brought to trial on charges of "practicing medicine without a license" in 1912.

 Jeffries' trial took place on April 15, 1913, and was a historic event for the small town of Milton, North Carolina, as it garnered national attention in the press of that era.
 The trial was held at the courthouse in neighboring Yanceyville where the jury consisted of all white men.
 The judge heard Henrietta defend herself without legal representation, relying on her Christian faith.
 The judge then stepped down from the bench, stood beside Mrs. Jeffries, defended her cause, and, as judge, overrode the jury's decision and dismissed the charges.
 Such a dismissal was unprecedented for an American woman of color during the early 20th century.
 Henrietta Jeffries continued her work as a midwife until she died in 1926.

 The trial is recorded in William S. Powell's book, When the Past Refused to Die: A History of Caswell County, North Carolina, 1777–1977.

-Production
+Legacy

 The trial of Henrietta Jeffries was made into a reenactment film titled The Trial of Henrietta Jeffries.
 Produced by Piedmont Community College in Roxboro, North Carolina, in 2002, the film features many of Henrietta Jeffries' descendants as characters.

 On August 22, 2018, WRAL-TV News (Raleigh, NC) aired a segment about Henrietta Jeffries' life as part of reporter Scott Mason's series Tar Heel Traveler.
 The segment was titled "Midwife Delivered Hundreds of Babies Despite Bigotry."